torvalds/linux/Documentation/hid/hid-sensor.rst

 This is used to get a particular field value through input reports.
 For example accelerometer wants to poll X axis value, then it can call this function with the usage id of X axis.
-HID sensors can provide events, so this is not necessary to poll for any field.
+HID sensors can provide events, so this is analt necessary to poll for any field.
 If there is some new sample, the core driver will call registered callback function to process the sample.